ISBN and copyright explained for US and Canadian self publishing authors so that they might find peace of mind in protecting the rights of their work.

 If First Choice Books is doing the layout and design of the book interior for you, we will format this page.
 Make sure to send the information needed for the copyright holder’s full name, and any additional credits.

 If you are doing your own layout and sending Print Ready PDFs, please insert the copyright page in the book.
 If you would like First Choice to assign an ISBN, we can let you know the ISBN.
 Email: email@example.com.

 When you publish with First Choice Books, the copyright of the book remains with you.
 You are free to make changes to the book at any time, or have it printed elsewhere.
 We can supply you with high resolution PDFs of your book’s print files ($50) or the full layout files if we did some or all of the design work here. ($150) You are free to publish variations on your work in other ways at any time.

 Copyright Registration with CIPO

 To protect your copyright, as a Canadian self-published author you can choose to register your copyright with the Canadian Intellectual Property Office.
 This step is not required to publish your book — the copyright belongs to you automatically, as the creator of the work.
 But if someone tries to sell copies of your work without your permission, then it is useful to be able to prove that the work is yours.
 Registering your work with the CIPO gives you a registration certificate and number that you can use in court as evidence that you own the protected work.
-Here’s where to start the process: CIPO
+Here’s where you can start the process to register your book: CIPO

 Note: Stock photographs and illustrations are usually licensed for specific usages.
-If graphics has purchased stock photography specifically for your book, you may not use that photo for alternate purposes.
+If First Choice Books has purchased stock photography usage specifically for your book, you may not use that photo for alternate purposes.
 If you wish to do so, most stock photo agencies will allow you to purchase rights to further usage of the photograph or illustration.
 Please inquire if you have questions about photo/illustration usage.

 How does copyright apply to my original work?